-- Road upgrades, including paving 54th Street, will be required. - The nearest interstate is 29 miles from the property. - For companies with large utility demands, utility upgrades will likely be required. - There are some development limitations within the park that may impact some users depending on where they locate.
+- The nearest interstate is 29 miles from the property. - For companies with large utility demands, utility upgrades will likely be required. - There are some development limitations within the park that may impact some users depending on where they locate.

 Recommendations: